Insulin detemir (rys) cartridge 3mL (Penfill®), prefilled device 3 mL, (FlexPen®), 100 U/mL, Levemir®, March 2006

 The PBAC’s view was that, whilst acknowledging that Type 2 diabetes patients needing multiple injections of insulin per day represented a needy population, insufficient evidence was presented to support listing in this group.

 5. Clinical Place for the Proposed Therapy

 The management of insulin dependent diabetes in some patients can be complicated by the trade-off between achieving better glycaemic control, as measured by a reduction in HbA1c levels, and a greater risk of hypoglycaemia resulting from a temporary relative oversupply of insulin seen with existing intermediate acting insulins.
-Insulin detemir is a soluble, basal insulin analogue with a prolonged duration of effect.
+The Australian approved Product Information states that insulin detemir is a soluble, basal insulin analogue with a prolonged duration of effect.

 7. Clinical Trials

-Twelve of the individual studies were published at the time of submission, as follows.
+Thirteen of the 15 studies had been published at the time of submission, as follows:

 |NN304-1448/ Home P||A 16 week, multi-centre, multi-national, open, randomised three-group parallel study comparing administration of insulin detemir at 12 hour intervals, insulin detemir morning and bedtime and NPH morning and bedtime in patients with Type 1 diabetes: A Phase III Trial||Diabetes Care, 2004, 27(5):1081-1087|

 |NN304-1336/ Haak T||A Six-Month, Multi-centre, Open, Asymmetrically Randomised, Parallel, Efficacy and Safety Comparison of Insulin Detemir and NPH Insulin in Patients with Type 2 Diabetes on a Basal - Bolus Regimen.||Diabetes Obesity & Metabolism 2005; 7:56-65.|